 - Mr. Chris Watson | Manager, Motion Industries; Owner, Learning Express

 We gratefully acknowledge and thank the individuals, businesses and organizations who contributed to the One SC Fund.
 Their contributions will help provide relief and recovery assistance as our state works to rebuild our devastated communities.

 *Please note this list is updated semi-annually and is current as of September 1, 2016.

 Additional Information about This Fund:

-- Governor Nikki Haley recruited a team of notable South Carolinians who have helped promote giving to the fund, including David Beasley, Tajh Boyd, Stephen Colbert, Jay Hass, Marcus Lattimore, Edwin McCain, Bob McNair, Craig Melvin, Chris Randolph, Jerry Richardson, Joe Riley, Darius Rucker, Steve Spurrier, Dawn Staley, Dabo Swinney and Anita Zucker.
+- Former Governor Nikki Haley recruited a team of notable South Carolinians who have helped promote giving to the fund, including David Beasley, Tajh Boyd, Stephen Colbert, Jay Hass, Marcus Lattimore, Edwin McCain, Bob McNair, Craig Melvin, Chris Randolph, Jerry Richardson, Joe Riley, Darius Rucker, Steve Spurrier, Dawn Staley, Dabo Swinney and Anita Zucker.

 - The Community Foundation's board provided the initial funding of $50,000 and additional donations are being received from across the country.
 The Governor's Original Six Foundation has donated $55,000 to underwrite administration of the fund so that 100% of the dollars raised will go to local organizations aiding those in need.
 In addition, a matching challenge gift of $100,000 was donated by the Lipscomb Family Foundation.

 - The fund has been endorsed by the Midlands Regional Mayors and has received financial support from corporations, foundations and individuals across the Midlands and our state.

 For individuals seeking assistance from disasters, we recommend calling the United Way of South Carolina's 2-1-1 hotline.